Computer Information Technology (CTS)

 This course covers advanced spreadsheet design and development.
 Topics include advanced functions and statistics, charting, macros, databases, and linking.
 Upon completion, students should be able to demonstrate competence in designing complex spreadsheets.

-Prerequisites: Take CTS 130, minimum grade of C
+Prerequisites: Take CTS 130

 CTS 240.
 Project Management.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0